[Exclusive] Africa seeks EU help on global vaccine-waiver

 Fewer than 5 percent of people in Africa have been fully vaccinated, compared to over 70 percent in wealthy EU states.

-And the imbalance poses a global danger, because novel Covid variants more easily emerge in low-vaccine regions.
+And the imbalance posed a global danger, because novel Covid variants more easily emerged in low-vaccine regions.

-But the EU Commission supported "compulsory licencing" instead of a WTO-waiver, Antonio Fernandez-Martos, an EU trade official told MPs in Brussels on Thursday (14 October).
+But the EU Commission supported "compulsory licencing" instead of a WTO waiver, Antonio Fernandez-Martos, an EU trade official, told MPs in Brussels on Thursday (14 October).

 "This is what can actually deliver increased manufacturing," he said.